google/WebFundamentals/src/content/en/updates/2018/03/cssom.md

 ### Demo

 Below, you'll see a red cube if your browser supports Typed OM.
-The cube starts rotating when you mouse over it The animation is powered by CSS Typed OM! 🤘
+The cube starts rotating when you mouse over it.
+The animation is powered by CSS Typed OM! 🤘

 {% framebox height="150px" %}